terra-money/wallet-provider/README.md

 Library to make React dApps easier using Terra Station Extension or Terra Station Mobile.

+# Warning

+`@terra-money/terra.js@2.1.x` contains many breaking changes. `wallet-provider`, which relies on terra.js, also includes breaking changes.

+In most cases, there won't be a big problem, and if you're using TypeScript, you'll be able to track the API that's causing the problem through TypeScript Error.
+(And, I wrote a comment on the API corresponding to the breaking change.)

+If you are using `wallet-provider` as Javascript, please refer to the [sample codes](https://github.com/terra-money/wallet-provider/tree/main/packages/src/components).

 # Quick Start

 Use templates to get your projects started quickly